WICG/fenced-frame/explainer/permissions_policy_for_API_backed_fenced_frames.md

-1. The embedder calls an API to generate a urn:uuid e.g. navigator.runAdAuction().
+1. The embedder calls an API (e.g. navigator.runAdAuction()) to generate a config.
 The API takes `predeclared-allow-attribute`, any default list as mentioned above into consideration and picks `required-permissions-to-load`.
 Any permissions that are allowed inside the fenced frame should have gone through the k-anonymity check along with the url and resulted in **`required-permissions-to-load` .**
-2. The embedder navigates the FF to the urn:uuid.
+2. The embedder loads the config in the FF.
     1. If **`allow-attribute`** does not contain a permission that is part of **`required-permissions-to-load`**, then the FF fails to load.
     2. Otherwise navigate the fenced frame and only allow the permissions in **`required-permissions-to-load`** to be delegated to it even if **`allow-attribute`** contained more permissions than that.
 3. The fenced frame loads the document and the response headers **`document-response-restricted-permissions`** can further restrict the permissions applied to the document similar to how it does for an iframe.